MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 }
 ```

-### Multiple instance
+### Passing a reference to the AppWindow content

 The 'AppWindowPage' window hosts a complete XAML page, and the code for interacting with the page resides in AppWindowPage.xaml.cs.
 It allows multiple instances, each of which functions independently.

-The functionality of the page lets you manipulate the window, setting it to FullScreen or CompactOverlay, and also listens for AppWindow.Changed events to show information about the window.
+The functionality of the page lets you manipulate the window, setting it to FullScreen or CompactOverlay, and also listens for [AppWindow.Changed](/uwp/api/windows.ui.windowmanagement.appwindow.changed) events to show information about the window.
 In order to call these APIs, `AppWindowPage` needs a reference to the AppWindow instance that is hosting it.

 If that's all that you need, you can create a public property in AppWindowPage and assign the AppWindow instance to it when you create it.